 I started with resources from our brand planning team, which gave me documentation that included usability testing results of the original site, competitive analyses, and the results of several rounds of stakeholder interviews.

-I then worked with our designer, brand planner, and associate creative director to hash out an elegant information architecture for the site, and took an early version of that document to our clients for feedback.
-I created several iterations of possible interaction design patterns in Axure, and worked with our ACD to partner experiences with the visual designs he was picturing.
+I then worked with creative and planning teams to hash out an elegant information architecture for the site, and took an early version of that document to our clients for feedback.
+I created several iterations of possible interaction design patterns in Axure, and worked with a visual designer to partner experiences with the visual designs he was picturing.

 Once we had an approved sitemap and internal alignment on initial wireframes, I really dug into interaction design, and created a mobile-first prototype of the site in Axure, that also functioned as UX documentation later for the development team.
-Using Axure really helped us reinforced the clean, scrolling-oriented, minimal interactions of the site when talking to the client and development team.
+Using Axure really helped us reinforce the clean, scrolling-oriented, minimal interactions of the site when talking to internal and external stakeholders.